Best Selling Crafts vs. Most Profitable Crafts

 Remember: We are looking at the results from this survey to pick out general concepts and to consider how to think about the important differences between "best selling" vs. "most profitable."
 Do not use this survey as the basis for a choice like deciding you'll be a glass blower because it's at the top of both lists.
 The data is not reliable enough to be the basis of that kind of decision.

-Some Key Takeaways about The Best Selling Crafts at the top Of the Gross and Net Income Lists
+Some Key Takeaways About the Best Selling Crafts at the Top of the Gross and Net Income Lists

 Jar with paintbrushes with text overlay - Most profitable crafts are better for business than best selling crafts